 Source: Mashed Potatoes and Celery Root

 To me, the side dishes are the best part of the Thanksgiving meal.
 These are the dishes everyone always wants seconds and thirds of.
 The first thing I reach for is the mashed potatoes.
-Change up your usual recipe by adding some root veggies into your mash.
+Change up your usual recipe by adding some root veggies to your mash.
 Parsnips work well with potatoes or try this Mashed Potatoes and Celery Root dish.
-For something really different, try Mashed Rutabagas which are a bit sweeter than potatoes.
+For something different, try Mashed Rutabagas, which are a bit sweeter than potatoes.
 Speaking of sweet and potatoes, your Thanksgiving table has to have some type of sweet potato dish.
-These Mashed Sweet Potatoes with Apples and Bourbon, Maple and Tarragon Sweet Potatoes and Yam Banana Mash sound like perfect dishes.
+These Mashed Sweet Potatoes with Apples and Bourbon, Maple and Tarragon Sweet Potatoes, and Yam Banana Mash sound like perfect dishes.
 Winter squash are at their peak and just in time to make Butternut Squash Risotto, Sauteed Delicata Squash Rings, and Smokey Pumpkin Grits with Maple-Roasted Pepitas.

 I think the two most common vegetable dishes eaten on Thanksgiving involve green beans and Brussels sprouts.
 Make this Green Bean Casserole or these Easy and Delicious Roasted Rosemary String Beans.
 Roasted Brussels Sprouts with Maple-Mustard Glaze and Roasted Brussels Sprouts with Sherry-Maple Vinaigrette are wonderful additions to the table.
 Here is how I make Roasted Lemon-Thyme Brussels Sprouts: preheat the oven to 450 degrees.
 Place 2 lbs. halved Brussels sprouts on a large baking sheet.
-Toss with 2 Tbs. oil, salt and pepper.
+Toss with 2 Tbs. oil, salt, and pepper.
 Roast 20 – 25 minutes until browned, rotating the pan halfway through.
 While the Brussels are roasting, prepare the sauce.
 In a small bowl, combine the zest and juice of one lemon, 1 Tbs. agave nectar or maple syrup, 2 Tbs. tamari, 2 Tbs. of oil, 1 minced garlic clove, 1 tsp. thyme and a pinch of red pepper flakes.
 Add salt and pepper to taste.
 When the Brussels sprouts are browned, transfer them to a serving bowl.
 Pour the lemon-thyme sauce over them and toss to coat.
 Serve while warm.

-For more vegetable dishes, try these Pomegranate Balsamic Roasted Vegetables , Tzimmes or Roasted Root Vegetables on Quinoa with Yogurt Sauce and read The Ultimate Guide to Thanksgiving Sides.
+For more vegetable dishes, try these Pomegranate Balsamic Roasted Vegetables, Tzimmes, or Roasted Root Vegetables on Quinoa with Yogurt Sauce and read The Ultimate Guide to Thanksgiving Sides.

 4. The Salads